-B. Master's degree with significant study in pertinent to the specialized field, including, but not limited to International Development or other relevant field, including business, finance, urban planning, health, education AND a minimum of seven (7) years of progressively responsible experience of which a minimum six (6) years must consist of recent experience with USG foreign affairs missions, international assistance organizations, or non-governmental organizations in monitoring and evaluation, managing budgets, and/or program design of international development projects.
+B. Master's degree with significant study pertinent to the specialized field, including, but not limited to International Development or other relevant field, such as public policy, business, finance, urban planning, health, or education; AND a minimum of five (5) years of progressively responsible experience of which a minimum of three (3) years must consist of recent experience overseas with the U.S. government, international development organizations, or non-governmental organizations focusing on monitoring and evaluation, managing budgets, and/or design of international development projects.
 Minimum of four (4) years of overseas field experience in international development.
 Fluency in Arabic, French or Spanish is preferred, but not required.